G. Ashton Oldham: Work as bishop

 Oldham was an organizer of a conference on Anglo-Catholicism in Albany.
 He was also active in ecumenism with the Roman Catholic Church, long before that became popular.

 He was installed in 1929 in the cathedra in the choir at the Cathedral of All Saints, as the 3rd Bishop of Albany.
 That would be a terribly unlucky year to begin any ministry, as the Great Depression was to start with the Stock Market Crash of 1929.

-Oldham wrote the Catechism Today: Instructions on the Church, the catechism used in the Episcopal Church (United States) for decades until 1979.
+Oldham wrote the Catechism Today: Instructions on the Church, the catechism used in the American Episcopal Church for decades until 1979.